 burster is going one step further than this, using mainly materials from the aeronautical industry that satisfy additional quality requirements in the place of DIN materials.

 3.2 Mechanical design

-In the 8417 devices, a horizontally mounted elastic membrane is used as the spring element.
+In the 8438 devices, a horizontally-mounted elastic membrane with centrical ring for load insertion is used as the spring element.

-Figure 1: horizontally mounted membrane of 8417
+Figure 1: horizontally mounted membrane